ArtiPedia/blog-v3/_posts/2016-01-05-how-to-create-a-jekyll-blog.md

 Once you hit the fork button, all the files in the remote repository will be copied to a new repository in your Github account.

 ![CNAME in repository]({{ site.url }}/images/CNAME-in-repository.JPG){: .left .half}

 Now, navigate to the repository and check whether it has any CNAME file inside it.
 CNAME is used for custom domains, which is not really required for this tutorial.

 If there is one, then delete the URL inside it and commit.
 If there isn't one, then no problem.

-Check the URL  ``` https://username.github.io/emerald ``` change the **username** to your Github user name.
+Now your site will be hosted in the web address ``` https://username.github.io/emerald ``` .
+Change the **username** to your Github user-name.
 {: .clear}

 Your blog should be up and running by now.
 But give it some time.
 A maximum of 10 minutes.
 Jekyll builds a static blog in the meanwhile.
 If the blog is not up, then take the next step.